wiencheck/Bauly/README.md

             completionHandler: (() -> Void)?)
 ```

-By calling this method you can customize appearance of the banner and its other properties directly, for example:
+By calling this method, you can customize the appearance of the banner and its other properties directly, for example:

 ```swift
 Bauly.shared.present(configurationHandler: { bauly in